MartinZylauv/flex-traffic/README.md

 # FlexTraffik Computer Science exam 2016 EAMV 2. semester.
 Welcome to our repository for our exam project for finishing our second semester at EAMV.

+This repository is left untouched and shows me and my team-partners knowledge of programming at june 2016.
+This repository is a clone of our original repository which was based in our teachers private repository so that he could follow our programming during the project.

 A quick few notes about the structure of this repository:

 This projects programming is inside the src folder and consists of different packages which have the normal naming convention for the